 Do all tree works need consent from the council?

 If you wish to carry out works to a protected tree you must apply to the council for consent.
-Anyone who is found guilty may face an unlimited fine.
+Anyone who carries out work without consent and is found guilty may face an unlimited fine.

 Can I ask for a tree to be protected?